June 15 – July 16, 2015

 On Saturdays we review the week’s teachings and integrate them into a yoga therapy clinic where we invite volunteers from the community to participate in doing a yoga therapy program.
 Initially students observe faculty in yoga therapy sessions and eventually lead their own under mentorship.

-In the third week of the program we take a break from our set schedule for a special 4 day workshop on Conflict Resolution Based upon Patanjali’s Yoga Sutras that includes participants from the public.
+We begin the program with a special 4 day workshop on Conflict Resolution Based upon Patanjali’s Yoga Sutras .
 This workshop becomes the basis for looking at the psychological aspects of illness and the relationship between thoughts, emotions and how they express in the body.

 Asana, Pranayama, Mudra, Banda by Swami Satyananda Saraswati